 -

 Estimate and Check: After performing calculations with fractions, estimate the result and check if it makes sense.
 This can help you catch errors and ensure your answer is reasonable.
-For example, if you're adding 1/2 and 1/3, you know the result should be slightly less than 1.
+As an example, if you're adding 1/2 and 1/3, you know the result should be slightly less than 1.
 If you get an answer greater than 1, you've likely made a mistake.

 -